-If you are pulled over for driving under the influence in Lexington Park, you will be put through a number of tests before being brought into the police station.
-Police officers may ask you to take a number of field sobriety tests and even a preliminary breath test before deciding to take you into the station.
+If you are pulled over for driving under the influence in Lexington Park, you will be put through a number of field tests.
+Police officers may ask you to take a number of field sobriety tests.
+A patrolman may even request a preliminary breath test before deciding to take you into the station.
 It may be important to understand this process and the rights you have as a Lexington Park driver.
-If your rights are violated in any way during the arrest, the charges should be dropped.
-If you have been charged with drunk driving, it would be in your best interest to immediately contact knowledgeable Lexington Park DUI attorneys in your area.
+The violation of your rights in any way during the arrest should result in the prosecution dropping the charges.
+If you are charged with drunk driving, it is in your best interest to immediately contact knowledgeable Lexington Park DUI attorneys in your area.

 Rights of Drivers

 In the state of Maryland you are not legally obligated to take a field sobriety test or a preliminary Breathalyzer test.
-Drivers should know, however, that refusing to participate in these tests may give the arresting officer sufficient reason to bring them into the station, where they are required under the law to take an official breath test.
+Drivers should know, if you refuse to participate in these tests it may give the arresting officer sufficient reason to bring them into the station as a result.
+Once there, the law requires you to take an official breath test.
 Refusal to take an official breath test can result in additional penalties and citations.
 It is important to remember that an officer only needs to observe your personal appearance or hear you admit fault to have enough reason or to bring you down to the station for a mandatory breath test.

 Field Sobriety Tests